How to be a political candidate in Wise County

 Create E-mail addresses using your domain name.
 Avoid using personal E-mails, such as google.com, yahoo.com, gmail.com.
 They signal to the public that you are cheap in choosing the free addresses.
-Also, these services sometimes do things you don’t want.
-For example, in the striving to divert spam, some services will not deliver messages you send that are blank in the subject line.
-You will not be aware that your message(s) did not get delivered.
+Also, these services sometimes do things you don’t want them to do.
+For example, in the striving to divert spam emails, some services will not deliver messages you send that are blank in the subject line.
+Additionally, you may not be informed that your messages were not delivered.

 How much money will you need?
 A countywide race typically costs between $7,000 and $20,000.
 A precinct level race may take $2,000 to $5,000.
 There are strict reporting requirements that your treasurer must file periodically with the Texas Election Commission and the Wise County Elections Administrator.
 That is public information.
-So, the people who contribute to your campaign may see their name in the newspaper as a contributor.
-You need to make sure your donors understand that political gifts are not tax deductible from their income tax filings.
+So, the people who contribute to your campaign may see their name in the newspaper or in some public venue as a contributor.
+You should to be clear to your donors that political gifts are not tax deductible on their income tax returns.

 The filing fees that you pay to your local political party primary fund are listed on the Texas Secretary of State’s Web site.

-Filing fees are used to help pay the expenses of conducting the primary election in the 25 voting precinct locations in Wise County.
+Filing fees are used to help pay the expenses of conducting the primary election in the 25 voting precinct locations in Wise County, as well as in the November General Election.
 Most of the funds go to pay the election judges and election clerks.

 What role does the party county chairman play?
 The law requires only that the Chairman receive the fees and filing applications.
-In addition to receiving the filing forms and fees for candidacy, the Chairman should to be a source of information and help for the candidates – help in knowing how to organize and how to learn what is needed to conduct a campaign.
+The Chair receives the money, which is turned over to the Treasurer.
+The Treasurer is not to receive directly from the candidate.
+In addition to receiving the filing forms and fees for candidacy, the Chairman should to be a source of information and help for the candidates – help in knowing how to organize, and how to learn what is needed to conduct a campaign.

 You are now equipped to become a candidate for local political office.
-Give it your serious consideration.
+Give it your serious consideration, and avoid procrastination.

 805 Derting Road East